santaboufd/dolus-api/README.md

 - Set the `DOLUS_API_KEY` secret in your GitHub repository settings.
 - Ensure you have a `CHANGELOG.md` file in your repository root for the release notes.
 - The `permissions: contents: write` is required to create releases.
-- The action checks for both HTTP status codes and the `error` field in the API response.

 </details>

-## Notes

-- Keep your API key secure and never commit it to your repository.
-- Use GitHub secrets or similar secure methods to manage sensitive information in your CI/CD pipelines.
-- Ensure your module's `id` and `version` are correctly set before signing.
-- Be aware of reserved scopes that cannot be used in your module `id`.
-- When creating or updating modules, ensure that the `id` field follows the package-like format (e.g., `@scope/module-name` or `module-name`).
-- The `version` field must be included and follow semantic versioning (e.g., `1.0.0`).
-- The `author` information will be automatically populated during the signing process based on your authenticated GitHub account.